 - You must be an Australian resident

 - You must be over 15 years of age

 How to join UniSuper superannuation

-If you satisfy all of the above eligibility criteria, then you can apply to join the UniSuper super fund.
-You can sign up for an UniSuper super account by going to their website and clicking ‘join’ – from there you will need to prove that you are eligible for UniSuper membership and complete the registration process online.
+You can sign up for a UniSuper super account by going to their website and clicking ‘join’ – from there you will need to complete the registration process online.